package-url/purl-spec/README.rst

 Based on the conventions defined in this document, building a `purl` ASCII string works from left to right, from `type` to `subpath`.
+Note that there may be extra type-specific normalizations that may need to be applied.

 - Start a `purl` string with the `type` as a lowercase ASCII string